IyyappanRamesh/Snow_Vision_GLOF_Challenge/README.md

 # GLOFeagles '26: Hybrid CNN-Transformer Framework for Glacial Lake Detection

-This repository contains our official submission for the GLOFeagles '26 Glacial Lake Detection Hackathon.
+This repository contains Team SNOW_VISION's official submission for the GLOFeagles '26 Glacial Lake Detection Challenge as a part of NCVPRIPG 2206.
 The solution implements a data-efficient, semi-supervised TransUNetHybrid architecture designed to detect and segment highly volatile glacial lakes across complex high-altitude alpine terrains.

 Repository Structure
 Source Code/